Chicken Coops: What to Consider

 Spring has sprung and chicks are chirping.
 Tis the season to plan for your new outdoor projects.
 If you’re considering chickens you’ll need to make some serious decisions about their long-term care.
-At the top of your list should be the coop.
+Chicken coops should be at the top of your list.

-The process of finding the right coop to suit you and your feathered friends is much like house hunting.
+The process of finding the right chicken coops to suit you and your feathered friends is much like house hunting.
 You’ll likely cross a few off your list before you find the perfect one.
 What makes for the perfect coop, you ask?
 We’ll break it down, now.

 Nest boxes are a must, but nest boxes that are accessible from outside the coop are a wonderful luxury.
 If your coop isn’t large enough for you to physically walk into, chances are you’re going to want to be able to collect your bounty from the exterior of the coop.
 Note: not every hen needs her own space.
 In fact, if you provide each hen her own nest box, you’ll find she will lay in someone else’s.
 Save yourself the money and plan on 1 box for every 7 hens.